Putting Instagram To Work In Your Trade Show Marketing Efforts

 Instagram is more favorable toward organic propagation than Facebook.
 This means that when an Instagram user posts, his connections will very likely see that post; the distribution isn’t throttled like it is on Facebook.
 Possibly the most attractive feature of Instagram, from a marketing standpoint, is their simple and reliable cross-posting interface.
 Many Instagrammers have their accounts interlinked, so if they post about your company on Instagram, that post is automatically shared to their Facebook, Twitter, and other social media.
 Find out how these trade show social media ideas for Instagram can boost your marketing efforts.

 Using hashtags is a critical matter when you’re marketing on social media.
 In addition to your brand and product hashtags, be sure to include the tags for the events your promoting.
 Most events have at least two hashtags, so be sure you do some homework to find the most popular ones.
-The trade show you’re attending is probably going to have a much larger social media following than your company, so including their tags will get your posts, brand, and tags much broader exposure.
+The trade show you’re attending is probably going to have a much larger social media following than your company.
+By including their tags, your posts, brand, and tags will gain much broader exposure.
 Also look for sub-tags for certain aspects of the event: For example #EventNamePanels or #EventNameLaunches.

 Use Instagram to create posts about the events and opportunities your company is offering at the show.
 Include things like panel appearances by your team; product launches or previews; special activities at your booth, or a reception; product demos or guest appearances; and show specials you’ll be offering.
 Make sure every post includes a clear, large image (if your image is too small it will look terrible on Instagram) and be sure to schedule your posts so they’re evenly distributed throughout each day.
 Dumping a pile of posts onto your account all at once annoys people by filling up their feed, and it lessens the effectiveness of each post.